 Hey, hey friends!
-Welcome to the blog!
+Welcome!
 Summer is in full swing which means it’s time to break out your beachy decor.
 I’m in the midst of getting everything out and making more summer decor.
-I made a rope tray last summer, but I wanted something “more” this year.
+I made a DIY rope tray last summer, but when I got it out, I decided I wanted something “more” this year.
 About two weeks ago I found a beautiful coastal shell fabric at Walmart.
 They sell two yards from Better Homes and Gardens in a pack, so I picked one up for $10.88 (by the way I found out I can reupholster my headboard with one of those packs, yay!).
 I wasn’t sure exactly what I was going to do with them until I got those rope trays and coasters out.
 Today I’m going to show you how to combine the two into a beautiful coastal rope tray and coaster set.

 Coastal Rope Tray Supplies: